eth-educators/ethstaker-knowledgebase/staking-glossary.md

 ## Fork

 A change in protocol causing the creation of an alternative chain or a temporal divergence into two potential block paths.
+Also see [hard fork](staking-glossary.md#hard-fork)

 ## Full node